New Directions (Tavares album)

 New Directions is the eleventh album by American soul/R&B group Tavares, released in 1982.
-It is the group's first album for RCA following their departure from Capitol.
+It is the group's first album for RCA Records following their departure from Capitol.
 Lead single "A Penny for Your Thoughts" peaked at #16 on the R&B chart and #33 on the Billboard Hot 100, the group's highest placing on that chart since 1977, and which would turn out to be their last single to register there.
-The track was nominated for a Grammy award in 1982.
+The track was nominated for a Grammy Award in 1982.
 New Directions reached #30 on the R&B albums chart.